SophieWDK/sophiewdk.github.io/index.markdown

 With these observations, we see that non-violent crimes, such as larceny and theft, dominate the overall crime landscape, while violent crimes, including weapon-related offenses and vandalism, remain relatively stable.
 A sharp decline in recorded crimes is noticeable after 2014, which could be attributed to increased policing strategies or changes in crime reporting methods.

-Given that larceny and theft make up a significant portion of crimes in San Francisco, we have decided to examine this category more closely.
+When comparing **Larceny/Theft** to the total number of crimes and the annual average, it accounts for a substantial percentage of overall incidents.
+Given its significant presence in San Francisco, we have chosen to investigate this category in greater detail.

 ---